Sign in with Apple

 - Automatic translation of the button's title into the language that's set for the device

-Sign In with Apple provides two button variants: Sign In with Apple and Continue with Apple.
+The system provides two button variants for iOS, macOS, tvOS, and web: Sign in with Apple and Continue with Apple.
 Choose the variant that fits best with the terminology of your sign-in experience.

-There are three appearances for a Sign In with Apple button: white, white with an outline rule, and black.
+Depending on the platform, the system provides up to three appearances for a Sign in with Apple button: white, white with an outline, and black.
 Choose the appearance that works best with the background on which you display the button.

-Use on dark or colored backgrounds that provide sufficient contrast.
+The white style is available in iOS, macOS, tvOS, and web.
+Use this style on dark or colored backgrounds that provide sufficient contrast.

-Use on white or light-colored backgrounds that don’t provide sufficient contrast.
-Don’t place on dark or saturated backgrounds.
+The white outlined style is available in iOS, macOS, and web.
+Use this style on white or light-colored backgrounds that don’t provide sufficient contrast; don't use it on dark or saturated backgrounds.

-Use on white or light-colored backgrounds that provide sufficient contrast.
-Don’t use on black or dark backgrounds.
+The black style is available on all platforms and the web.
+Use this style on white or light-colored backgrounds that provide sufficient contrast; don't use it on black or dark backgrounds.

 Button Size and Position

-Prominently display a Sign In with Apple button.
-Make a Sign In with Apple button the same size as other sign-in buttons, and avoid making people scroll to see the button.
+Prominently display a Sign in with Apple button.
+Make a Sign in with Apple button no smaller than other sign-in buttons, and avoid making people scroll to see the button.

 Maintain the minimum button size and margin around the button.
 Be mindful that the button title may vary in length depending on the locale.
 Use the following values for guidance.